Algebraic and geometric aspects of rational $\Gamma$-inner functions: Abstract

 \section{Abstract}

 The set

-has intriguing complex-geometric properties; it has a 3-parameter group of automorphisms, its distinguished boundary is a ruled surface homeomorphic to the M\"obius band and it has a special subvariety which is the only complex geodesic that is invariant under all automorphisms.
-We exploit this geometry to develop an explicit and detailed structure theory for the rational maps from the unit disc to $\Ga$ that map the boundary of the disc to the distinguished boundary of $\Ga$.
+has intriguing complex-geometric properties; it has a 3-parameter group of automorphisms, its distinguished boundary is a ruled surface homeomorphic to the M\"obius band and it has a special subvariety which is the only complex geodesic of $\G$ that is invariant under all automorphisms.
+We exploit the geometry of $\G$ to develop an explicit and detailed structure theory for the rational maps from the unit disc to the closure $\Ga$ of $\G$ that map the boundary of the disc to the distinguished boundary of $\Ga$.

 \subjclass[2010]{Primary 32F45, 30E05, 93B36, 93B50}